mukatayev1/Recommender-Engine-for-Animes/README.md

 * Engineered two types of recommender systems: Content based recommender and Collaborative filtering recommender

 * Utilized machine learning techniques

+* (The detailed description of the project can be found in Documentation and Notebook section)

 # Result
 First Recommender: